 Consider Other Options

-Some smaller retailers who don’t have dedicated cheque cashing facilities may also cash a cheque on the spot for you but may ask for personal details from you should the cheque be returned or blocked.
+Many small businesses don’t have dedicated cheque cashing facilities, but they may be able to help you cash a cheque on the spot if the cheque is returned or blocked.

 Pros and Cons of Using Cheques for Business Banking?